-Unit 2: Biology of Aquarium Fish
+Unit 2: Biology of Aquarium Fishes

-Study of different species of Aquarium fish and biology (Breeding, Feeding economic importance etc) of exotic and endemic fish.
-Common characters and sexual dimorphism of Fresh water and marine aquarium fish such as Guppy, Molly, Sword tail, Gold fish, Angel fish, Blue morph, Anemone fish and Butterfly fish.
-(Chapter 3: Dawes)
+Study of different species of Aquarium fishes and biology (Breeding, Feeding economic importance etc) of exotic and endemic fish.
+Common characters and sexual dimorphism of Fresh water and Marine Aquarium fishes such as Guppy, Molly, Sword tail, Gold fish, Angel fish, Blue morph, Anemone fish and Butterfly fish.

-Unit 3: Food and Feeding of Aquarium Fish Use of live fish feed organisms (Advantages and disadvantages of live food), Use of formulated feeds, Types of formulated feed, Formulation and preparation of feed, Advantages and disadvantages of formulated feed
+Unit 3: Food and feeding of Aquarium fishes

+Use of live fish feed organisms (Advantages and Disadvantages of live food), Use of formulated feeds, Types of formulated feed, Formulation and preparation of feed, Advantages and disadvantages of formulated feed